-One of the most popular AWS data breaches from the Verizon, Dow Jones, and RNC have once again spotlighted the lack of proper training / awareness that enterprises have shown regarding Cybersecurity in Amazon accounts.
+One of the most popular AWS data breaches from Verizon, Dow Jones, and RNC have once again spotlighted the lack of proper training/awareness that enterprises have shown regarding Cybersecurity in Amazon accounts.
 None of us have the right to question the commitments quoted by Amazon regarding IaaS platform security.
-Nobody can question to this because myriad of services like IAM, encryption, CloudTrial, etc., are provided by AWS to its clients to boost up the security level.
-Amazon web services render its clients with one of the most important security service i.e. AWS CloudTrail.
+Nobody can question this because the myriad of services like IAM, encryption, CloudTrial, etc., are provided by AWS to its clients to boost up the security level.
+Amazon web services render its clients with one of the most important security services i.e. AWS CloudTrail.

-Enterprises searching for the solution to shore up the protection infrastructure of their AWS must initial achieve full visibility into users’ activities that they do in AWS platform.
+Enterprises searching for the solution to shoring up the protection infrastructure of their AWS must initially achieve full visibility into users’ activities that they do in the AWS platform.
 Any change that is made in existing AWS settings, configurations, and services should be audited.
-To that end, Amazon web services render its clients with one of the most important cloud based security services i.e., CloudTrail.
+To that end, Amazon’s web services render its clients with one of the most important cloud-based security services i.e., CloudTrail.

 Definition of AWS CloudTrail Service

 The CloudTrail service records a log of entire API calls that are carried away in AWS tenant and its services.
 It allows regular monitoring and post-incident forensic analysis of AWS by rendering an audit trail of the entire operations across an AWS architecture.
 All log files of CloudTrail get saved in a predefined S3 bucket.
 Well, below-listed are the advantages of using CloudTrail service in an Amazon account:

 - Regular Activity Monitoring – CloudTrail services offer the raw items that can be utilized in conjunction with a cloud access security broker solution.
 This enables customers to monitor user activities and check out the resources used by business employees.
 Also, one can detect inappropriate or insecure modifications to resources or services, and make the entire security misconfiguration settings automatic.